 The Modified Major in Sociology consists of thirteen courses, to be selected as follows:

-- Five additional Sociology courses numbered 10 or higher.
-(Plus four courses in another department).
-Students must take three Lower Division courses (numbered 20-49), one Upper Division course (numbered 50-80) and one Culminating Experience course (see below) An Upper Division course may be substituted for a Lower Division course.
+- Students must take three Lower Division courses (numbered 20-49), one Upper Division course (numbered 50-80), and one culminating experience course (see 5. below).
+Students may substitute an Upper Division course for one of the Lower Division courses.

-Students establishing a modified major must submit a modified major proposal form to the Chair.
-The form includes a written statement of the proposed field or topic, plus a list of all courses to be taken for credit toward the modified major.
+Students establishing a modified major must submit a modified major proposal form of the proposed field or topic, plus a list of all courses to be taken for credit toward the modified major.
 The proposal should address the intellectual coherence of the proposed course of study.
+All modified majors must be approved by the Chair of the Sociology Department; and, when modified by a single department or program, by the chair of that department or program.
 Proposals for modified majors must be submitted to the department no later than the beginning of the third term prior to the student's graduation (for example, the beginning of fall term senior year in most cases).
-Extensions may be granted on rare occasions with permission of the Chair.
+Extensions may be granted on rare occasions with permission of the Sociology Department chair.